 \subsection{Inviscid approximation}

-Since we assume that the Reynolds number is large, there will be viscous boundary layers, of thickness $1/\sqrt{\Rey}$, on the top and bottom wall of the main channel.
-In addition, there will be a further layer, of thickness $\epsilon$, over which the effects due to fluid loss down the branched channels will be smoothed out.
+Since we assume that the Reynolds number is large, there exist viscous boundary layers, of thickness $1/\sqrt{\Rey}$, on the top and bottom wall of the main channel.
+In addition, there is a further layer, of thickness $\epsilon$, over which the effects due to fluid loss down the branched channels will be smoothed out.

 Outside of the viscous boundary layers and away from the bottom wall, we simplify the governing equations~(\ref{eqn:DimConsMass}) and (\ref{eqn:DimNS}) by supposing that the flow is inviscid and irrotational.
 This leaves us with the system of equations,